Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 All for $99.

-The host had 200 customers on the live event.
+The host had 200 customers at the live event.

 This training was a small component of the host’s larger, more expensive training programme.

 I’ve considered this approach with the keyword research module within my training course.